percona/pmm-doc/docs/how-to/pacemaker.md

 ## Prerequisites

 - Two Nodes
-- shared storage attached to both nodes (visible on both nodes as a block device, /dev/sda in our example)
+- Shared storage attached to both nodes (visible on both nodes as a block device, /dev/sda in our example)
 - shared network
 - shared NFS mount (/mnt/nfs_share) to share configuration files